Foreign Language Course Substitution

-Provide the Coordinator of Academic Support and Disability Services with documentation that is recent and comprehensive and substantiates the specific learning disability and it's impact on the student's ability in the area of foreign language acquisition.
+Provide Disability Services with documentation that is recent and comprehensive and substantiates the specific learning disability and it's impact on the student's ability in the area of foreign language acquisition.

-The Coordinator will review the documentation, the student's past history in foreign language courses (from high school until the date of the petition), and determine if the course substitution is warranted.
+Based on the review of the documentation and the student's past history in foreign language courses (from high school until the date of the petition), a determination will be made if the course substitution is warranted.

-If warranted, the student can choose two courses across the curriculum within the same culture that are taught in English in consultation with the Coordinator.
+If warranted, the student can choose two courses across the curriculum within the same culture that are taught in English in consultation with Dean Riconscente.

 The student must complete a petition to the Committee on Academic Standing.
-The Coordinator is available to help students complete the petition to ensure they have included all of the necessary information.
+Dean Riconscente available to help students complete the petition to ensure they have included all of the necessary information.
 The petition should include the following relevant information:

 - a personal statement by the student indicating the reasons for the request, including prior experiences with the subject matter.

-- the alternative courses the student has chosen in consultation with the Coordinator.
+- the alternative courses the student has chosen in consultation with Dean Riconscente.